kovacsv/assimpjs/README.md

 ### 2. Install Emscripten SDK

 You can find detailed instruction on [Emscripten Download and install](https://emscripten.org/docs/getting_started/downloads.html) page.
-You have to use the following commands to set up the environment for VisualScriptEngineWeb:
+You have to use the following commands to set up the environment:

 ```
 git clone https://github.com/emscripten-core/emsdk.git